yaikobzeray/dev-journal/activity_log.md

 Organized the project board and closed stale issues.
 Good hygiene for the repo.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Friday, 04 October 2024 — Entry 5

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*